 But it’s not the only type, and black men in particular can be prone to another type: traction alopecia, which is irreversible without a hait transplant and can be caused by wearing the hair in tightly-braided styles, such as cornrows, for a long time.

-Specific Challenges Involved with African American Hair Restoration
+What Are The Specific Challenges Involved with African American Hair Restoration?

 Luckily, there are a number of procedures that can help restore natural hair growth in African American men, whether the underlying cause is traction alopecia, male pattern baldness, or something else.